brihernandez/GunsAndBullets2/README.md

 ## Automatically Inherit Velocity
 ![Inheritance](Screenshots/inheritancedemo.gif)

-##### `AutoInheritVelocity`
+Set `AutoInheritVelocity` to `true` to enable fired bullets from a gun inheriting the velocity of their gun's parent.

-By default, a `Gun` will try to get a `Rigidbody` in its parent to use for inheriting velocity.
-Inheriting the velocity of the parent is realistic, but can be undesirable for some cases, so this is left optional.
+Velocity inheritance is accomplished by getting the `Rigidbody` in its parent.
+Inheriting velocity is realistic, but can be undesirable in some cases, so this is left optional.

-If you have a specific value you'd like to use for inherited velocity, or you are **not** using a Rigidbody, the inherited velocity used when firing a `Gun` can be manually overridden by setting the public `InheritedVelocity` property.
+If you have a specific value you'd like to use for inherited velocity, or you are **not** using a `Rigidbody`, the inherited velocity can be manually overridden by setting the public `InheritedVelocity` property.

 ## Ignoring Collision with Objects
 ![Ignore](Screenshots/ignorecollision.gif)